Navy declares missing carrier Lincoln sailor dead

 The Navy on Tuesday said it has changed the duty status of the sailor believed to have fallen overboard into Arabian Sea to deceased.

-Aviation Electronics Technician 2nd Class Slayton Richard Saldana had been listed as duty status whereabouts unknown, or DUSTWUN, ever since he went missing on board the aircraft carrier Abraham Lincoln on July 17.
+Aviation Electronics Technician 2nd Class Slayton Richard Saldana, 24, had been listed as duty status whereabouts unknown, or DUSTWUN, ever since he went missing on board the aircraft carrier Abraham Lincoln on July 17.

 A search and rescue effort for the missing sailor conducted by the Abraham Lincoln and its two escorts officially ended on July 19.